WennderSantos/robotsanddinosaurs/README.md

 ## Deploying on Heroku

 There is a CI / CD file configuration for this app using circleci and Heroku.
-You just need to configured a circleci project with the following build variables containing your Heroku's app information:
+You just need to configure a circleci project with the following build variables containing your Heroku's app information:

 * $HEROKU_API_KEY
 * $HEROKU_APP_NAME